Skip to main content

 The more your content aligns with the above criteria the more opportunities will be created to rank higher on search engines, garner more inbound links, social media shares, views and customer trust.

-2. Display advertising
+3. Display (or banner) advertising

 I’m not a big proponent of display advertising in the form of web banners, but I don’t see them going away anytime soon.
 The average click-through rate is less than 0.06% (Source: Hubspot).
 You’re more likely to complete Navy SEAL training than click on a web banner.
 SHOT Show sponsors this year only received between 0.1% and 0.08% CTR.
-I only suggest using banner advertising in conjunction with sponsored content, events and middle of funnel offers.
+I only suggest using banner advertising in conjunction with retargeting, sponsored content, events and middle of funnel offers.
 With the rise of ad blockers and repeated market research data that shows user’s intolerance to ad banners, banners can be a risky marketing investment as a standalone strategy.
 The upside to banners is that they are a viable way to keep your brand image top of mind.
-This however is difficult to track and like its print advertising equivilant—should be directed to landing pages that are designed to convert visitors into customers.
+This however is difficult to track and like its print advertising equivalent—should be directed to landing pages that are designed to convert visitors into customers.

 firearm-banner-advertising